University Health Service (UHS)

 - Receiving IV fluids: We can administer IV fluids if needed to counteract dehydration.
 If you need IV fluids, you can stay in the UHS boarding room for the day and evening, if necessary.
 UHS is open from 8:00 a.m.-9:00 p.m. weekdays, 8:00-5:00 on Fridays, 9:00-5:00 on Saturdays, and 1:00-6:00 on Sundays.

 - Getting meals: We encourage students who feel too sick to leave their rooms to get their meals to ask a friend, roommate, or their RA to help with getting food.
 For undergraduates, you can check with Dining Services about picking up food for a sick friend.
 UHS has a limited amount of food supplies and may send you back to your room/apartment with Ginger Ale, orange juice, apple juice, and/or crackers.
-You might want to have a small supply of these items (plus soup, tea, and water) in the room to be prepared if you should get sick.
+You might want to have a small supply of these items (plus soup, tea, and water) in your room to be prepared if you should get sick.

 - Missing classes: If you are quite sick, you may need to miss class.
 We suggest contacting your professors by e-mail or phone to let them know you are sick.
-We will provide documentation of your illness and restrictions, if any, if you come to UHS for care.
-You can share this documentation with your professors.

 - Going home: If your parents live relatively close to Rochester, you may prefer to go home for a few days.
 Another option that has worked for some families is for the parent or parents to come to Rochester and stay in a nearby hotel to be close by to provide care and support when you are feeling sick.
 The Staybridge Hotel across the river from campus is an ideal location for this option.
 We will support whatever decision you make.